Getting a GP referral & Mental Health Care Plan

 Your Mental Health Care Plan will end up looking like this and it will be shared with your psychologist.
 It’s the way your GP and psychologist keep each other in the loop.

-Most GPs will take less than 20 minutes to prepare your Mental Health Care Plan.
+Most GPs will take around 20 minutes to prepare your Mental Health Care Plan.
 If you’re seeing your regular GP, it may be much quicker.

-If you’re seeing our someone.health GP you’ll need to complete a detailed questionnaire beforehand and then attend a 10 minute video appointment,
+If you’re seeing our someone.health GP you’ll need to complete a detailed questionnaire beforehand and then attend a video appointment.

 If you have already had a plan done in the last 12 months you are not eligible for a new one under Medicare.